 Navy Simulation Museum

-Devoted to the history of Simulation & Training and the US military and civilians who lived and worked at what is now the Sands Point Preserve during 1946-1967.
-This museum will display appropriate memorabilia representative of the birth, growth, and impact of simulation technology and promote the study of Science, Technology, Engineering and Mathematics (STEM).
+Devoted to the history of Simulation & Training and the US military and civilians who lived and worked at what is now the Sands Point Preserve during 1946-1967, this museum displays appropriate memorabilia representative of the birth, growth, and impact of simulation technology and promote the study of Science, Technology, Engineering and Mathematics (STEM).

 “This is an untold and important part of our nation’s history that needs to be taught, experienced and celebrated!” -Henry (Hank) Okraski, US Navy SES-Retired, P.E., CMSP

 Tens of thousands of people visit the Sands Point Preserve on the North Shore of Long Island, NY, annually, taking in the beautiful grounds covering 200+ acres and the majestic castles built by the Gould and Guggenheim families during the glamorous “Great Gatsby” era of our nation’s history.
 Few of those visitors realize that the simulation industry had its birth in those very same castles when in 1946, Adm Luis de Florez moved his Special Devices Division from downtown Washington, DC to what was then called the Guggenheim Estate.
-He chose to name the group The Naval Training Device Center (NTDC).
+The name was later changed to the Naval Training Device Center (NTDC).

-Exhibits in the Sands Point Preserve Naval Simulation Museum to include:
+Exhibits in the Sands Point Preserve Navy Simulation Museum include:

 • The History of Simulation: Technology, People & Organizations.
 A Tribute to Adm Luis deFlorez